cmiller-veced/osdupy/setup.md

 ### Git

 Avoid `merge`.
 It's always more trouble than it's worth.
+Except when merging a branch.

 Commonly used commands ...